maartenpaauw/model-states-for-filament-docs/README.md

 ## Introduction

-Model states for Filament is a powerful package that seamlessly integrates model states from Spatie Laravel model states into the [Filament](https://filamentphp.com) UI.
-With this package, transitioning, listing and filtering states becomes an effortless task.
+Model states for Filament is a powerful plug-in that seamlessly integrates model states from Spatie Laravel model states into the [Filament](https://filamentphp.com) UI.
+With this plug-in, transitioning, listing and filtering states becomes an effortless task.

 ## Example

-TODO: Tekst over belangrijkste features met praktijk voorbeeld.
+Consider a scenario where you're managing an e-commerce platform with various product states like "draft", "published", and "archived".
+With this plug-in, you can effortlessly list all products based on their states, apply filters to quickly locate specific products in each state, and seamlessly transition between states directly within Filament's intuitive interface.
+For instance, you can effortlessly move a product from "draft" to "published" with just a few clicks, streamlining your workflow and enhancing productivity.

-**This package empowers you to perform such action with ease, all within Filament!**
+**This plugin leverages the robust capabilities of Filament PHP and support of Spatie Laravel model state out-of-the-box, providing a seamless solution for managing model states with efficiency and ease.**

 ### Demo video